KK Partizan: 2015–2017: Financial struggles

-2017–present: Rebuilding the image
+2017–2021: Image reconstruction

 In the summer of 2017, club's president Peković stepped down, and Ostoja Mijailović replaced him.
 Partizan started the 2017–18 season with Miroslav Nikolić as new head coach.
-However, due to poor results, he was sacked in December 2017.
+However, due to poor results, he was fired in December 2017.
 During the same month, president Ostoja Mijailović stated that Partizan owes around 7.19 million euros and that creditors are considering blocking its bank account.
 On 14 December 2017, former player Nenad Čanak was named as the head coach of Partizan.
 There were many roster changes throughout the season.
 One of the best players Patrick Miller left Partizan and the club signed Kwame Vaughn and Bandja Sy.
 After a good run in next two months, Partizan again finished on the 5th position in Adriatic League.
 In February 2018, Partizan won the first trophy after almost four years, Radivoj Korać Cup, defeating their archrivals Crvena zvezda 81–75 in final.
 Partizan played in the Eurocup but finished with a 1–9 record and last place in their group.
 The Superleague campaign also finished unsuccessfully because Partizan lost to Crvena Zvezda in the Playoff semifinals thus failing to win the League title for a fourth consecutive season.
 Nigel Williams-Goss marked this season as the top player and left for Olympiacos and later NBA.

 Partizan acquired Jock Landale, Rade Zagorac, Marcus Paige and several other mostly younger players during summer 2018.
 After a difficult start to the 2018–2019 season, including losing five consecutive games both in the ABA League and the 2018–19 EuroCup Basketball season, Čanak resigned and was replaced by Andrea Trinchieri as the new head coach.
-Under Trinchieri, the performance improved and Partizan finally captured some of the former European success, qualifying for the Top16 in the EuroCup.
+Under Trinchieri, the performance improved and Partizan finally captured some of their former European success, qualifying for the Top16 in the EuroCup.
 A home loss to Rytas prevented Partizan from qualifying for the playoffs, finishing with a 2–4 record in the Top16.
 In regional ABA League competition, Partizan finished in fourth place of the regular season and eventually lost the semifinal series to Crvena zvezda with 2–1.
 Partizan defended the trophy in the Radivoj Korać Cup, again by defeating Crvena zvezda 76–74 in the final.

-For the 2019–20 season, Marinković, Sy and Landale departed and Nemanja Gordić, Rashawn Thomas, Corey Walden, William Mosley and several others were brought in.
-Partizan started the season strong, but eventually the season was canceled due to COVID-19 pandemic.
-In 2020–21 season, Partizan failed to qualify to the ABA League Playofs, lost to Mega in the semifinals of the Serbian League and finished in Top 16 phase of EuroCup.
+For the 2019–20 season, Marinković, Sy and Landale departed and Partizan rebuilt the team with Nemanja Gordić, Rashawn Thomas, Corey Walden, William Mosley and several others.
+Partizan started the season strongly, winning the ABA Supercup, the Radivoj Korać Cup, and leading in both the AB League and the EuroCup Top-16 group stage, qualifying for the playoffs, but eventually the season was canceled due to COVID-19 pandemic.
+Trinchieri left Partizan during the summer.